Simplify Your GST Compliance with Expert Guidance!

 What is indirect tax?

 Indirect taxes are charges levied on manufacturers and producers by the government of a country but are ultimately collected from the consumers for the purchase of their goods or services.
-Indirect taxation is levied on the expenses incurred by the taxpayer, not on their income.
+I.e., the person responsible for paying the tax to the government and the one who ultimately bears the tax liability is two different people.

 How are indirect taxes collected?

 Taxes are borne by the consumer at the time of purchase of the goods or service.
-The manufacturer or service provider collects the indirect tax on behalf of the consumer and transmits it to the government with the tax return.
+The manufacturer or service provider collects the indirect tax from the consumer and on behalf of the consumer transmits it to the government with the tax return.

 Types of Indirect taxes